steam-sales-prediction/project/CODESTYLE.md

 ## 4. Jupyter Notebook

-Try to write clean markdown inside notebooks.
+- Try to write clean markdown inside notebooks.
 A good notebook tells a story, not just runs code.

+- Ensure the kernel is set to use our `.venv` Python environment.

-Before submitting a notebook in a PR, make sure to:
+- Before submitting a notebook in a pull request:

+  - Restart the kernel

-- **Restart & Run All:** Restart and run all cells from top to bottom to ensure there are no issues or errors.
+  - Run all cells

+  - Ensure everything runs correctly and produces the expected output with no errors.